-Are you an aspiring wildlife conservationist with a passion for predators?
-Bushveld Biodiversity Research Centre is excited to offer an exceptional internship focused on predator conservation and the dietary habits of various predator species.
-This opportunity takes place in a magnificent 27,000-hectare continuous game reserve, home to 17 different antelope species and a variety of both small and large predators.
+Our research centre is excited to offer an exceptional internship opportunity focused on predator conservation and the dietary habits of different predator species, set in a magnificent 27,000-hectare of continuous game reserve that is home to 17 different antelope species and a variety of both small and large predators.

-Carnivore Diet Studies: Conduct hair analysis from scat samples to determine predator diets.
+Carnivore Diet Studies: Conduct hair analysis of scat samples to determine predator diet composition.

-Predator Identification Kits: Help develop and expand ID kits to accurately track populations of Spotted and Brown Hyenas, Cheetahs, and Leopards on the reserve.
+Predator Identification Kits: Assist in developing and expanding individual identification (ID) kits to accurately monitor populations of Spotted and Brown Hyenas, Cheetahs, and Leopards on the reserve.

 Conservation Context